ingerjm0/hifi-docs-review/05.host/01.your-domain/01.install-domain/docs.md

 You can install the sandbox if your system meets the [minimum requirements](../../../explore/installation#minimum-system-requirements).
 To install the sandbox:

-1. Go to [High Fidelity's website](https://highfidelity.com/download/sandbox) and download the Client and Sandbox installer.
+1. Go to [High Fidelity's website](https://highfidelity.com/download/sandbox) and download the 'Client + Sandbox' installer.
 2. Run the High Fidelity installer.
 3. Follow the prompts and complete the installation.